 - Unsuccessfully implanted/mal-deployed This indicates that a device implantation was attempted by endovascular means but was not successfully deployed in the intended position.
 An example would be attempted deployment of a fenestrated or branched device for transverse arch intervention and mal alignment of the portal did not allow successful branch vessel bypass.
 If a device was mal-deployed but later removed this would be classified as "DelivMeth/deploy/remove." - Implanted/deployed and removed This indicates that a device was attempted to be implanted by endovascular means but was not successfully deployed.
 An example would be open repair of descending thoracic aortic repair after failed thoracic endovascular aortic repair from rupture or persistent endoleak.
 This would be classified as TEVAR as "DelivMeth/deploy/remove." - Successfully implanted/deployed This indicates that the device was successfully deployed by endovascular or open means.

-SEQ. #: 5740Long Name: Aorta Device - Model Number #12Short Name: ADevModel12Definition: Indicate the model number of aorta device #12.
+Definition: Indicate the model number of a device #12.

 Intent/Clarification: This is the model number from the manufacturer related to the type of device implanted.
 There is no drop-down list of model numbers for aorta devices.